Ngā Mahere, whakaaetanga me ngā rīpoata mō Hibiscus and Bays

 The local board adopted the Whangaparāoa Centre Plan in December 2018.

-Since the Whangaparāoa Centre Plan was adopted in 2018 significant progress has been made on these actions:
+Since the Whangaparāoa Centre Plan was adopted in 2018 significant progress has been made to:

 We are still working on: